CLICK A NAME below to learn more about our BRAC Staff…

 He was voted the NACA Comedy Entertainer of the Year for his performances at nearly 2,000 college campuses across the country in the late 80’s and early 90’s, followed by featured spots on many top Branson theatre productions including the Glen Campbell Goodtime Show, the Eddie Rabbitt Show, The Osmond Family Theater, The Tony Orlando Show, Jimmy Osmond’s American Jukebox Show, and also at his own Hamner Barber Variety Show and theatre for 10 years.
 Over the years, Jim’s comedy has been featured on many national television networks including A&E, CBS, FOX, ABC, TNN and RFD-TV, with his favorite appearance being on the Late Show with David Letterman.

 Jim also has extensive background in multimedia production and marketing, having earned his BA degree from the University of Minnesota as well as an Associate’s Degree from the Art Institute of Philadelphia.
 He has personally developed marketing and advertising campaigns for many Branson area businesses.
-Jim has served on many non-profit boards including 6 years for the Branson Lakes Area Chamber of Commerce.
+Jim has served on many non-profit boards including 6 years for the Branson Lakes Area Chamber of Commerce and currently for the Missouri Citizens For The Arts (MCA), and the Missouri Association of Community Arts Agencies (MACAA).
 In January 2018, Jim earned his IOM accreditation from the US Chamber of Commerce’s Institute of Organization Management.

 Kim Hale - BRAC Education Director

-Kim has been working as a physical therapist at Mercy Branson Therapy Services for over 14 years and currently is the Clinical Coordinator for Mercy Branson Therapy Services.
+Kim has been working as a physical therapist at Mercy Branson Therapy Services for over 20 years and currently is the Therapy Manager for Mercy Branson Therapy Services.
 She is an orthopedic physical therapist with specialty in Dance and Performing Arts Medicine providing rehabilitation to dancers and performing artists working professionally in Branson.
 She has a Masters Degree in Physical Therapy and a Bachelor of Arts in Human Biology.
 She also served on the board of Tri-Lakes Community Theatre (TLC ) as Vice-President.

 Karie Dykeman - Education Administrator